 Besides that, a recent survey shows that 95 percent of all millennial investors are looking for ESG funds to invest their earnings.
 This growth rate not only shows the popularity of socially responsible investing funds but also their profitability in the long run.

 If you want to follow this trend but are confused about how to do ESG investing, I’ve got you covered.
-I’ve rounded up this list of the best ESG funds to kickstart your ESG investing portfolio right away.
-So let’s get started.
+I’ve rounded up this list of the best ESG funds to kickstart your ESG investing portfolio immediately.

 What are ESG Funds?

-Before I start with my list of top ESG funds, here’s a short introduction for beginners who are new to the concept.
+Before starting with my list of top ESG funds, here’s a short introduction for beginners new to the concept.
 In a nutshell, ESG funds are investment options that are evaluated in three main areas.

-- Environmental – This aspect assesses issues like sustainable use of natural resources and sensitivity towards ecological threats.
+- Environmental—This aspect assesses issues like sustainable use of natural resources and sensitivity to ecological threats.
 For example, a company that works to reduce its carbon footprint or restore biodiversity would be graded well in this section.

-- Social – The social aspect of ESG funds grades the companies based on how they treat their supply chains and their workforce.
-For example, it checks if employees face gender or racial equality or if the supply chains are associated with child labor.
+- Social—The social aspect of ESG funds grades companies based on how they treat their supply chains and workforce.
+For example, it checks whether employees face gender or racial equality or whether the supply chains are associated with child labor.

-- Governance – Lastly, this part scrutinizes the decision-makers and major stake owners in companies.
+- Governance— Lastly, this part scrutinizes the decision-makers and major stakeholders in companies.
 For instance, if there’s a serious lawsuit against the owner or a bad criminal reputation.

-Now that you understand what ESG investing options are let’s talk about ESG funds.
+Now that you understand ESG investing options, let’s discuss ESG funds.
 First of all, ESG funds are completely different from individual stocks.
-Instead, they are a group of stocks from different companies that you can purchase altogether to minimize risk and diversify your portfolio.
+Instead, they are a group of stocks from different companies that you can purchase to minimize risk and diversify your portfolio.

 Look at it this way.
-If you invest in a single company, even if it is an ESG-compliant one, you’re putting all your eggs in one basket.
+If you invest in a single company, even an ESG-compliant one, you put all your eggs in one basket.
 ESG funds help provide a hedge against market risks.

 Unlike other mutual, ETF, and bond funds, ESG funds only include companies that comply with their principles.
 That’s why, if you buy an ESG fund, not only are you making a safe investment choice but doing your bit to promote a sustainable and responsible society.